linux-remote/linux-remote/README.md

 **Step 5:** `node init`

 It will generate config.js, and set permission.
-For The Security, The website just can start up by yourself or root.
+For The Security, The website can only start up by yourself or root.
 <br>

-**Step 6:** Modify `config.js` eg:
+**Step 6:** Setting `config.js`:
 ```js
 module.exports = {
   port: 3001, // listen port. default: 3001